webedia-udg/wgs/README.md

 ####WGS is a library allowing the generating of a set of OOCSS classes.
 Theses classes are heavily oriented toward the creation responsive webpage structures.

-This library est highly customisable : gutters, widths, spaces, breakpoint names.
+This library est highly customisable : gutters, widths, spaces, breakpoint names, mobile first.

 It contains :